-Anypoint Platform uses Mule as its core runtime engine for managing APIs.
-You can use API Manager in the cloud or on premises, and for hybrid use cases.
-A hybrid deployment is an API deployed on a server but having metadata processed in the cloud.
+API Manager is a component of Anypoint Platform for designing, building, managing, and publishing APIs.
+Anypoint Platform uses Mule as its core runtime engine.
+You can use API Manager on a public cloud, such as CloudHub, a private cloud, or a hybrid.
+A hybrid deployment is an API deployed on a private server but having metadata processed in the public cloud.